God Bless America: National Hockey League

-During Tom Golisano's time as owner of the Buffalo Sabres, the team occasionally substituted "God Bless America" for "The Star-Spangled Banner" during certain special events.
-When this occurred, Ronan Tynan was brought in to sing the song while usual anthem singer Doug Allen sang "O Canada."
+During Tom Golisano's ownership of the Buffalo Sabres, the team occasionally substituted "God Bless America" for "The Star-Spangled Banner" at special events, with Ronan Tynan performing the song while Doug Allen sang "O Canada."

 Major League Baseball

-At Chicago's Wrigley Field during the Vietnam War, the song was often played by the organist as part of his postgame playlist while fans filed out of the stadium.
+At Chicago's Wrigley Field during the Vietnam War, the song was often played by the organist as fans exited the stadium.

-Since the September 11, 2001, terrorist attacks, "God Bless America" is commonly sung during the seventh-inning stretch in Major League Baseball games, most often on Sundays, Opening Day, Memorial Day, Independence Day, All-Star Game, Labor Day, September 11, and most post-season Major League Baseball games including the World Series.
-Following the attacks, John Dever, then the Assistant Media Relations Director of the San Diego Padres, suggested the song replace "Take Me Out to the Ball Game", the more traditional 7th inning anthem.
-Major League Baseball quickly followed the Padres lead and instituted it league-wide for the rest of the season.
-Presently, teams decide individually when to play the song.
+Since the September 11, 2001, terrorist attacks, the song has often been sung during the seventh-inning stretch in Major League Baseball games played in the US, particularly on Sundays, Opening Day, Memorial Day, Independence Day, the All-Star Game, Labor Day, September 11, and most postseason games.
+After the attacks, the San Diego Padres began using the song in place of "Take Me Out to the Ball Game", and Major League Baseball adopted the practice league-wide for the remainder of the season.
+Teams now decide individually when to play the song.

-The New York Yankees, at Yankee Stadium home games, is currently the only Major League club to play "God Bless America" at every game during the seventh-inning stretch.
-The Yankees' YES Network televises its performance during all games before going to a commercial.
-During major games, such as Opening Day, national holidays, playoff contests, or games against the Boston Red Sox or New York Mets, the Yankees will often have Irish tenor Ronan Tynan perform the song.
+The New York Yankees are currently the only Major League club to play "God Bless America" at every home game during the seventh-inning stretch.
+The YES Network broadcasts the performance before commercial breaks.
+For major games, the Yankees often invite Irish tenor Ronan Tynan to perform the song.

-On August 26, 2008, at a Boston Red Sox game at Yankee Stadium, a fan who had attempted to leave for the restroom during the playing of the song was restrained and subsequently sent out of the building by NYPD officers.
-Part of the resolution of the resulting lawsuit was that the New York Yankees announced that they would no longer restrict the movement of fans during the playing of the song.
+In 2008, a fan at Yankee Stadium was removed by NYPD officers after attempting to leave his seat during the song; a subsequent lawsuit led the Yankees to end restrictions on fan movement during its performance.

-On September 15, 2009, three high school teens filed a lawsuit against New Jersey's minor league Newark Bears for being ejected from Eagles Riverfront Stadium over their refusal to stand during the playing of "God Bless America" on June 29, 2009.
-Before being ejected, they were asked to leave the stadium by Bears president and co-owner Thomas Cetnar.
+In 2009, three high school students filed a lawsuit against the minor league Newark Bears after being ejected from a game for refusing to stand during the song.

 American football

-At the January 1, 1976, Rose Bowl, to honor the start of the United States Bicentennial, Kate Smith and the UCLA Band performed "God Bless America" for a national television audience.
+At the January 1, 1976, Rose Bowl, marking the start of the United States Bicentennial, Kate Smith performed "God Bless America" with the UCLA Band for a national television audience.

+On January 26, 2003, during the player introductions at Super Bowl XXXVII in San Diego, Celine Dion, accompanied by the Tops in Blue and a military color guard, sang "God Bless America" in place of "America the Beautiful" before the Dixie Chicks performed the national anthem.

-During the Super Bowl LI halftime show a pre-recorded introduction by Lady Gaga, who headlined the show, featured both "God Bless America" and "This Land is Your Land".
+During the Super Bowl LI halftime show, a prerecorded introduction by Lady Gaga included both "God Bless America" and "This Land Is Your Land".